SimpleMDE: A Markdown editor that can be used in both browsers and electron

 // index.js var simplemde = require(/path/to/simplemde.min.js''); var editor = new simplemde({ toolbar: { { name: 'save', action: save_content, className: 'fa fa-save', title: 'save', }, '|', 'bold', 'italic', 'heading', '|', 'quote', 'unordered-list', 'ordered-list', '|', 'link', 'image', '|', 'preview', 'side-by-side', 'fullscreen', '|', 'guide', } }); function save_content(){ // some processes }

-You will need to implement the saving mechanism yourself, but this completes the setup on the editor side.
+You'll need to implement the saving mechanism yourself, but the editor settings are now complete.

-If you register additional menus, the default menus will disappear, so you will need to register them as well, but the setup is very easy to complete.
+If you register additional menus, the default menus will disappear, so you'll need to register those as well, but the setup is very easy.

 Troublesome points